lurns/discord-bot/README.md

 # discord-bot

-A bot designed to fetch data via discord commands (and automatically each morning TBD).
+A bot designed to fetch data via discord commands.
+Sends out weather and work tasks automatically each morning, and a recipe each afternoon.

 ## Commands